a98c14/code-generator/README.md

 ### Problems
 - Currently randomly generated keys sometimes passes validation stage. ~2000 of 10,000,000 generated keys validated as true despite being generated randomly.
 I couldn't figure out a way to solve it without increasing the size.
+- Since keys are generated from all possible combinations pool, some letters are not used as much in the seed generation.
+Last 3 digits usually have less occurence first characters of the seed.
+I don't know how but this probably could be abused

 ### References